 There is over a decade’s-worth of scientific evidence showing that Native American sports mascots/team names cause real, measurable harm.

-For Natives, these mascots damage our self-esteem, our ability to imagine future possibilities for ourselves, and our sense of community worth; instilling a sense of shame for belonging to our Native communities.
+For Natives, these mascots damage our self-esteem, our ability to imagine future possibilities for ourselves, and our sense of community worth.

 These mascots also increase negative feelings of stress, distress, depression, dysphoria, and hostility among Native people.
-This is all very dangerous considering Natives—especially Native youth—are the most vulnerable population when it comes to suicide and depression.
+This is all very dangerous considering Natives—especially Native youth—have one of the highest rates of suicide and depression in the US.

-For non-Natives who are white, they increase racist attitudes, stereotyping, and discriminatory behavior towards Natives and Asian Americans.
+For non-Natives who are white, they increase racist attitudes, stereotyping, and discriminatory behavior towards Native Americans, and racist attitudes toward Asian Americans.

 This is highly concerning considering that white people overwhelmingly hold positions of power in politics, economics, entertainment, and education.
 If they hold racist stereotypes and attitudes about Native people, they are more likely to engage in behavior that is harmful to our well-being and ways of life.